jesscss/jess/examples/language-3.md

 ```
 Technically, `@function` isn't needed.
 But it exists in Jess to make integration with IDEs easier, and to reduce lengthy expressions.

-For example, you could have an expression as complex as the following:
+For example, because we're working with pure JavaScript, you could have an expression as complex as the following:

 ```less
 @set arr = ['50px', '100px', '200px']